-Public Defender is a multifaceted art space coming to downtown Belleville, IL on May 15th, 2026 at 9 AM.
-It will feature solo exhibitions, juried shows, experimental programming, and a retail space for indie comics, zines, and prints.
+Public Defender is a multifaceted art space in downtown Belleville, IL.
+We feature solo exhibitions, juried shows, experimental programming, and a retail shop for indie comics, zines, and prints.

 Public Defender is currently accepting submissions for zines and art prints for consignment.